The impact and effectiveness of the increase in government subsidies to professional theatres, orchestras and museums

 The Finnish Ministry of Education and Culture increased statutory state subsidies to professional theatres, orchestras and museums by 50 million EUR in the three years from 2008 to 2010, an almost 80 % increase on that of 2007.
 The total government subsidy for these professional performing arts organizations and museums was 62.3 million EUR in 2007 and amounted to 111.8 million EUR in 2010.

-A project for evaluating how a rather substantial increase in central government subsidies influenced the activities of theatres, orchestras and museums was started at CUPORE in May 2011 and will continue till the end of 2012.
-The aim is to find out the impact on the financial structure, volume and features of the activities of the ‘VOS’ institutions.
+A project for evaluating how a rather substantial increase in central government subsidies influenced the activities of theatres, orchestras and museums was started at CUPORE in May 2011.
+The aim was to find out the impact on the financial structure, volume and features of the activities of the ‘VOS’ institutions.
 First, by using financial statement data from these institutions, changes in the proportion of governmental subsidies to municipal subsidies and other income and changes in the various items of expenditure will be identified.
 Then, two Internet surveys were conducted among the management.
 Data on changes in the 'VOS' institutions' activities and use of the increase in subsidies as well as perceived effects of the increase in subsidies was collected and analyzed.
 Qualitative analysis focused on activities for improving quality of contents and exhibits and on audience development activities of 'VOS' institutions.

 For additional information, please contact Hilppa Sorjonen, hilppa.sorjonen[at]cupore.fi